 It is a privilege to write to you as the Chairman of the Board of Lysaght Galvanized Steel Berhad ("Lysaght").

-On behalf of the Board of Directors ("Board"), it gives me much pleasure to present to you the Annual Report and Financial Statements of our Group for the financial year ended 31 December 2019 ("FY2019").
+On behalf of the Board of Directors ("Board"), it is my pleasure to present to you the Annual Report and Financial Statements of our Group for the financial year ended 31 December 2020 ("FY2020").

 OPERATING ENVIRONMENT